Hiroshi Teshigahara: Collections

 In 1983, Teshigahara created a permanent installation at the Ken Domon Museum, Sakata, Japan.

 Death and legacy

 Teshigahara died at the age of 74 on April 14, 2001, in his hometown, Tokyo, Japan.

 On the first anniversary of his death, April 14, 2002, a DVD box set containing his best known work was released in Japan in commemoration.

+On June 7, 2025, his eldest daughter, Kiri Teshigahara, launched a two-year centennial commemoration, which will conclude on his centennial birth year in 2027.